-By deploying and using Codewind remotely, you can develop your code locally using your local Codewind installation, but build and run your application in the cloud.
-Remote use of Codewind frees up desktop resources, using the cloud’s resources to build and run applications.
+Deploy and use Codewind remotely to develop your code locally but build and run your application in the cloud.
+Use the cloud’s resources to build and run applications and free desktop resources.

-Follow the instructions to get started with using Codewind remotely.
-This will guide you through:
+Follow the instructions to get started with using Codewind remotely:

 - Configuring your local IDE’s Codewind extension to connect to Codewind in the cloud

 - Creating a project that builds and runs in the cloud

 - Building and running an existing project in the cloud

 Note: Deploying Codewind remotely Before you use Codewind remotely, Codewind must be deployed to the cloud.
 If you do not have a remote deployment of Codewind, follow instructions to deploy Codewind remotely before you connect your local Codewind to the cloud.

 Before you use Codewind remotely, complete these steps: